Is Mediumship Dangerous?

-Many believe that mediums must watch their sugar intake as mediumship depletes the body of sugar and can cause diabetes if the sugar is not replaced immediately after working.
-Also, it is said that during the first stages of mediumistic development a person’s sexual urges can swing between the extremes of wanton desire to complete loss of interest.
+Many believe that mediums must watch their sugar intake as mediumship depletes the body of sugar and can cause diabetes if the sugar is not replaced immediately after working. this is considered one of the biggest dangers of mediumship.
+Also, it is said that during the first stages of mediumistic development a person’s sexual urges can swing between the extremes of wanton want to complete loss of interest.

-Inner Changes and Signs
+Inner Changes, Tests, and Signs

 Although these are inner changes, circumstances will have arrived that have forced them to make those inner changes.
-For some, it may have been an awful childhood; others, dilemmas faced later in life.
+For some, it may have been an awful childhood.
+For others, it is dilemmas faced later in life.
 The catalyst for spiritual transformation may be the death of a loved one, illness, bankruptcy, or a whole host of unthinkable problems.
-These troubles, however, do not serve to break the person, but rather teach the medium about suffering and how to find the inner modesty required before gifts can be bestowed on them.
+These troubles, however, do not serve to break the person, but rather teach the medium about suffering and how to find the inner modesty required before gifts are bestowed on them.
 All the true mediums I know have suffered badly at some time in their lives, tested to their limit.

 I mentioned earlier that we are “forced” along the path, but this is not really the case.
-The troubles encountered by mediums happen because the soul knows what is needs to be done even when the neophyte medium is completely unaware of his or her destiny.
-The lower mind and body may rebel sometimes, but the higher purpose is eventually achieved despite weaknesses.
-The medium, nonetheless, has a choice in these things and can at any stage return to an ordinary life, if they so wish.
-This combination of inspiration and suffering is the driving force of the spirit, and I believe it to be the hallmark of the true spiritual teacher.
+The troubles met by mediums happen because the soul knows what is needs to be done even when the neophyte medium is completely unaware of his or her destiny.
+The lower mind and body may rebel sometime.
+The higher purpose is eventually achieved despite weaknesses.
+The medium, nonetheless, has a choice in these things.
+At any stage, they can return to ordinary life, if they so wish.
+Some say that mediumship is a slippery path.

 The Difficult Path

 The perilous path of mediumistic development usually makes a person into someone who is both resilient and sensitive.
 In particular, the aura can now open and expand more than the ordinary person, so enabling the medium to commune with the spirit.
-At first, it can be very difficult for new mediums to protect themselves from the negative vibrations of our ordinary world.
-But, with such auric training as mentioned above, they soon learn to how to switch their powers on and off at will.
+At first, it is very difficult for new mediums to protect themselves from the negative vibrations of our ordinary world.
+But, with such aura training as mentioned above, they soon learn to how to switch their powers on and off at will.

-I often say to my students that it is not the dead you need worry about, but the vibrations of living that can cause you the most trouble.
+I often say to my students that it is not the dead you need to worry about, but the vibrations of living that can cause you the most trouble.
 If you can learn to protect yourself from this world’s negativity, dealing with any negative influences from the spirit world is a cinch.

 Three things protect a medium:

 1) MOTIVATION.
 The right intent is fundamental to safe mediumship.
 People who fool around with Ouija Boards or try to develop mediumship for egotistical reasons will have problems.
 Necromancy and the summoning or casting out of demons is also a perilous path.
-True mediumship is done with a spirit of service and with the intent of helping the bereaved and inspiring us to greater understanding of the nature of reality.
-Sincerity of purpose coupled with proper study are the foundation upon which to build these gifts.
+True mediumship is done with a spirit of service and with the intent of helping the bereaved and inspiring us to a greater understanding of the nature of reality.
+The sincerity of purpose coupled with the proper study are the foundation upon which to build these gifts.

 2) ENERGY.
 The aura is the vehicle for the soul and also its protection.
 Understanding how to open and close the aura enables mediums to work only when they want to.
 When the aura is closed, no spiritual forces can intrude.
 Mediums are then able to live ordinary lives.
 Similarly, developing positive thinking and good human values purifies the aura.
 In particular, the energy of cheerfulness and humor can generate a great protective force.